 David Thompson Odyssey students learn new things every day in a fun, tight-knit classroom.
-The Odyssey Program offers opportunities for acceleration in Math and Science and enrichment in English, Social Studies, and Modern Languages.
+The Odyssey Program offers opportunities for acceleration and enrichment in Math and Science and enrichment in English, and Social Studies.

-In Grades 8 and 9, students remain as a cohort in English, French, Math, Science, and Social Studies.
+In Grades 8 and 9, students remain as a cohort in English, Math, Science, and Social Studies.
 They complete the Grade 8-10 Science and Math requirements in two years, instead of three, which gives them more options to pursue their passions at a higher level.
-English, Social Studies, and French courses are enriched to provide students with an opportunity to extend their learning beyond the prescribed curriculum.
+English and Social Studies courses are enriched to provide students with an opportunity to extend their learning beyond the prescribed curriculum.

-In Grades 10-12, students have the opportunity to continue on with enriched courses in English, French, Math, Science, and Social Studies.
+In Grades 10-12, students have the opportunity to continue on with enriched courses in English, Math, Science, and Social Studies.
 They also have the opportunity to take Advanced Placement courses to earn university credits while at high school.
 Students may participate in any or all of these programs if they meet the established criteria.
-A variety of AP courses, such as Biology, Calculus, Mandarin Language and Culture, French Language and Culture, Human Geography, English Literature, and Psychology are offered depending on student interest.
+A variety of AP courses, such as Biology, Calculus, Human Geography, Environmental Studies and Psychology are offered depending on student interest and student enrollment.